 By November, everybody’s tour was almost over.
 Everybody being the guys who came into Alpha Company with me.
-The Army was giving all sorts of early out options and there were rumors that about cutting tours short.
-We’d heard that story from the moment we came in-country but we were still humping the boonies almost eleven months later so no one put much faith in the current version.
+The Army was beginning to offer all sorts of early out options and there were rumors that about cutting tours short.
+We’d heard those rumors from the moment we came in-country but Alpha Company was still humping the boonies almost eleven months later so no one put much faith in the latest version.
 Even so, we were all within six weeks of DEROS–date of expected return from overseas–that was real.
 In the meantime, coming up over Thanksgiving was in-country R&R at Vung Tau.

 Every six weeks or so, Alpha Company would rotate through the First Cavalry Division R&R Center in Vung Tau, an old French resort on the South China Sea for a three day stand down.
 Clean clothes, hot meals, beaches and all the delights of a flourishing war time economy.
 The R&R Center had cots and tent housing but most of us opted for the local hotels with real beds and plumbing.
 The center included a beautiful stretch of beach exclusively for GI’s.
 Rumor was that the North Vietnamese Army also had an R&R center in Vung Tau.
 If they did, everybody was okay about it.
-I recall virtually no problems there except when our commanding officer was attacked by Cowboys (Vietnamese gang members) but he was an asshole and deserved it.
+I recall virtually no problems there except hearing that our commanding officer was attacked by Cowboys (Vietnamese gang members) but we didn't think much of him anyway and figured he brought it on himself.

-I had not been to Vung Tau since May, the last time I was with in the field with the company when it stood down.
+I had not been to Vung Tau since May, the last time I was in the field with the company when it stood down.
 As company clerk, safely in the rear, I was on a more or less permanent stand down and was expected to maintain operations while the company R&R’ed.
-It was a fair trade off, especially the last time when the company took four mortar rounds and 30 casualties as they choppered out for stand down.
-This time, in November, I went.
+It was a fair trade off--the company had been ambushed in October and taken 30 casualties when the NVA dropped four mortar rounds on a landing zone as they choppered out..
+But this time, in November, I went.
 It seemed only right.
 I was a member of this class and shared much with them in the field and used my position as clerk to give them opporutnities and cover to stay in the the rear as much as possible.
 It would be the last time to party together in Vietnam.

 The night before, I helped organize gear, clean clothing and mail.
 The following morning, I rode the supply chopper out to the company at a remote runway, distributed mail and clothing, helped tag packs and rifles as we waited on for the C130's that would take us to Vung Tau.
 During our wait, a small single engine white plane landed, dropped off a passenger and took off: Air America–the CIA’s private air service.